 We try not to step on other people’s toes.
 The Forum’s clear role is to help other organisations to do their job better rather than to take over.
 If no relevant organisation or other source of help exists, then we try to set up new groups or ask that existing services extend their range of assistance to fill the gaps.

 We do not provide funding to individuals directly.
 The Forum’s funds are for the benefit of the public at large and there are legal and ethical restrictions on how that money is used.
 We can help groups and organisations with funding searches and the writing of bids and we can pay for certain training activities and expenses for volunteers.

-We don’t restrict our services and activities to any particular age, gender, race or creed.
+We do not restrict our services and activities to any particular age, gender, race or creed.
 We promote an inclusive and diverse community where everyone is valued and all have the opportunity to participate.
 Neither do we discriminate on grounds of physical or mental ability.
 Instead we encourage people to explore their potential and extend their personal boundaries.